-Segregated funds held by the Company on behalf of clients in accordance with the Client Money Rules of the FCA, and the income arising thereon, are excluded from the financial statements as they are not assets of the Company.
+Segregated funds held by the Company on behalf of clients in accordance with the Client Money Rules of the FCA are excluded from the financial statements as they are not assets of the Company.

 6. Revenue

 6.1 Revenue and cost of sales by major products and services